tijptjik/oboe/README.md

     oboe <path to vault> -d "Daily notes" "Zettels"

+If you want to include all sub-directories recursively and add every note in your vault regardless of where it is located, add the `-d` flag without any arguments.

 ## Templates

 The output is not very exciting from the get-go.
 It needs some style and structure.
 This is done by using a HTML template.
 A template must have the formatters `{title}` and `{content}` present.
 Their value should be obvious.
 The template file is supplied to `obsidian-html` by the flag `-t` or `--template`, like this: